Varian Data Machines: DATA 620/i

+Varian 620/L

 The 620/L-100 was released in 1973.
 It had a cycle time of 950 nanoseconds and a more compact system chassis than the 620/F. The Sperry V70 series had semiconductor memory, but could also support magnetic core.
 Various models were released between 1972 and 1977.

+Applications

 Varian V72 computer systems were installed at Bruce Nuclear Generating Station on the eastern shore of Lake Huron in Ontario, Canada, as the digital control computer system that monitors and controls the major reactor and power plant functions.
 As of February 2017 these were still in operation and scheduled to be replaced by more modern systems in 2018 and 2019.